riverbed/Riverbed-Community-Toolkit/238-instrument-java-app-with-apm-daemonset-pod-agent-on-gke/README.md

 After few minutes, the agents show up in the APM webconsole in CONFIGURE > AGENTS > Agent List, and then the SERVERS view will start to display the metrics of the node (e.g. CPU).

 ## Step 7.
-Deploy a Java web-application
+Deploy a Java web-application on Kubernetes with a manifest configured for APM instrumentation

 1. Build the image of the app